How to Stop Scam Calls

 You can follow all the relevant advice on how to block scam calls, but a small number of scammers will still likely get through.
 So, what do you do if you answer one?
 Experts are divided.
 Some believe you should hang up and say nothing.
 Others say that you should be ready to convince them that your number is not viable, like by having a pre-recorded “this number is not in service” message ready to play.

 Most, however, agree on the basic tips below about how to safely deal with risky calls.

-- If you were not expecting a call or are at all suspicious, do not give out personal information over the phone.
+- If you were not expecting a call or are suspicious, do not give out personal information over the phone.
 This includes passwords, account numbers, your mother’s maiden name, Social Security numbers, and any other identifying information someone could use to potentially defraud you.

 - Should someone pressure you to take any action now, such as give information or make a payment, be cautious.

 - Do not answer questions with “Yes,” especially if the call is suspicious.
 Be careful about saying your full name, too.
 Scammers can use this to try to create and enforce agreements which could cost you a lot of money.

 - Be on guard with unexpected callers that claim to be from a government agency or a company, particularly if they are seeking payment.
 It is best to extricate yourself from the situation, then look for the number on a bill or an official website to call and verify the request was real.
 You should have received a statement in the mail before any legitimate phone calls.